Moisesreyes1/hot_restaurant/README.md

 * View Tables: By clicking on the "view tables" button user will be able to see current reservations as well as reservations that are on a waiting list.

-* Note: User may return to the "home page" at any moment by clicking on the "home" icon.
+* Note: User may return to the "home page" at any moment by clicking on the "home" button.